A Bit More Heat, A Bit Less Rain On Wednesday........

 Thursday: Mostly cloudy skies with afternoon showers and thunderstorms likely.
 A few strong to severe storms are possible.
 Highs will reach the low 90s with southwest winds at 7 to 12 mph.
 Rain chance: 60%.

-Winds will blow from the north at 25 to 35 knots Wednesday becoming northeast at 15 to 25 knots on Thursday.
-Offshore wave heights will run 3 to 5 feet with swells around 2 to 3 feet on the Albemarle and Pamlico sounds.
+Winds will be out of the southwest at 10 to 15 knots Wednesday, climbing to 15 to 20 knots on Thursday.
+Offshore wave heights will run 2 to 3 feet.
+Swells will run around 1 to 2 feet on the Albemarle and Pamlico Sounds.